 - 1. Nothing can reduce a player below Level 1, although card effects might reduce a player's or a monster's combat strength (p.
 3) below 1. - 2.
 You go up a level after combat only if you kill a monster. - 3.
 You cannot collect rewards for defeating a monster (e.g., Treasure, levels, a mention in the Times of London) in the middle of a combat.
 You must finish the fight before gaining any rewards. - 4.
-You must kill a monster to reach Level 10, and you cannot force another player to help you do it.
+You must kill a monster to reach Level 10.

 Any other disputes should be settled by loud arguments, with the owner of the game having the last word.
-You could also read the Munchkin FAQ and errata pages at munchkin.game, or start a discussion at forums.sjgames.com/munchkin . . . unless it's more fun to argue.
+You could also read the Munchkin FAQ and errata pages at munchkin.sjgames.com, or start a discussion at forums.sjgames.com . . . unless it's more fun to argue.